Akash Puri

-Akash Puri is an Indian actor who works in Telugu films.
+Akash Puri is an Indian actor who works in Telugu films and is the son of renowned filmmaker Puri Jagannadh.
 He started his career in 2008 as a child actor in the films Chirutha, Bujjigadu, Ek Niranjan, The Lotus Pond, Businessman, Dhoni and Gabbar Singh.

 Puri debuted as a lead and adult with the 2015 film Andhra Pori.
 His notable films include Mehbooba and Romantic.

 Career

 Puri made his debut as a child artist in Chirutha as a young Charan in 2007.
 The film was directed by his father Puri Jagannadh, starring Ramcharan and Neha Sharma.
 He has also done more 7 films as a child artist which includes Bujjigadu, Ek Niranjan, The Lotus Pond, Businessman, Dhoni and Gabbar Singh.

 Puri made his debut as a lead actor in 2015 with the film Andhra Pori.
 After that, he made a film Mehbooba, which was directed by his father Puri Jagannadh.
 The film achieved a commercial hit.
 He also starred in romantic film with Ketika Sharma which got mixed talk from viewers.

 He will next feature in romantic-action film Chor Bazaar directed by B. Jeevan Reddy.